zazu7765/excursion/README.md

  a quick project page with html/css
 just something whipped up quickly as a refresher of html and css skills while following a redline/mockup!
 content used belongs to codecademy (video/images/design) and is stored in the resources folder along with styles.css
+-daniel

 ## mockups